 There are also reductive ways of pollutant degradation such as electrochemical reduction, e.g. one study is describing electrocatalytic process where hydrogen formed on a cathode (by the reduction of water) results in the hydrodechlorination of chlorinated pollutant31.
 Direct using of hydrogen is also possible and was studied by several groups of scientists, the reaction could be influenced either by pressure of hydrogen gas or by using different kinds of catalysts32,33.
 Using zero valent metals as reducing agents has been a significant amount of interest last few years.
 Particularly zero valent iron has been used the reductive dechlorination of chlorinated pollutants and most investigators agree that the reduction takes place directly on the iron surface34,35.
-Using of metal alloys (Al-Ni, Devarda´s alloy, etc.) proofed to be working very well as the agent for reductive dechlorination of chlorinated aromatics36,37.
+Using of metal alloys (Al-Ni36-38, Devarda´s alloy39, etc.) proofed to be working very well as the agent for reductive dehalogenation of halogenated aromatics.

-Yet there are another processes suitable for the degradation which were studied, e.g. biological processes since it is known that there have been identified reductive dehalogenases in several bacteria types38.
+Yet there are another processes suitable for the degradation which were studied, e.g. biological processes since it is known that there have been identified reductive dehalogenases in several bacteria types40.
 And also important to mention is of course the incineration process which could be used as the basic method to degrade organic pollutants.
 But as it is a process where many side reactions are taking place and many different by-products are generated (as above mentioned PCDD´s, PCDF´s and PCDE´s are created by incineration) which could be even more toxic than the original compounds, this method seems to be not very suitable in the modern degradation chemistry.